OpenEvalProject/evals/manuscripts/elife-09003/v2/manuscript.md

 ## Abstract

-10.7554/eLife.09003.001 SUMO-modification of nuclear proteins has profound effects on gene expression.
+SUMO-modification of nuclear proteins has profound effects on gene expression.
 However, non-toxic chemical tools that modulate sumoylation in cells are lacking.
 Here, to identify small molecule sumoylation inhibitors we developed a cell-based screen that focused on the well-sumoylated substrate, human Liver Receptor Homolog-1 (hLRH-1, NR5A2).
-Our primary gene-expression screen assayed two SUMO-sensitive transcripts, APOC3 and MUC1 , that are upregulated by SUMO-less hLRH-1 or by siUBC9 knockdown, respectively.
-A polyphenol, tannic acid (TA) emerged as a potent sumoylation inhibitor in vitro (IC 50 = 12.8 µM) and in cells.
+Our primary gene-expression screen assayed two SUMO-sensitive transcripts, APOC3 and MUC1, that are upregulated by SUMO-less hLRH-1 or by siUBC9 knockdown, respectively.
+A polyphenol, tannic acid (TA) emerged as a potent sumoylation inhibitor in vitro (IC50 = 12.8 µM) and in cells.
 TA also increased hLRH-1 occupancy on SUMO-sensitive transcripts.
 Most significantly, when tested in humanized mouse primary hepatocytes, TA inhibits hLRH-1 sumoylation and induces SUMO-sensitive genes, thereby recapitulating the effects of expressing SUMO-less hLRH-1 in mouse liver.
 Our findings underscore the benefits of phenotypic screening for targeting post-translational modifications, and illustrate the potential utility of TA for probing the cellular consequences of sumoylation.
-DOI: http://dx.doi.org/10.7554/eLife.09003.001

 ## Introduction